Liberatii/documentation/_sources/reference/supported_oracle_syntax/functions.rst.txt

 If the function is called by PlSQL, NO_DATA_FOUND is considered to be an error and an exception is raised.
 If the function is called by SQL, NO_DATA_FOUND is considered to be a state and no exception is raised.
 In PostgreSQL, it is always an error.
 To emulate this for functions that can rise ``NO_DATA_FOUND`` (rise explicitly or in ``select into``), we create a special wrapper with the original function name to suppress an error.
 In the original function, we change the name to this template ``lbr$<function_name>$throw_no_data`` and call this in PLSQL instead of the original name.

-OracleDB

 .. code-block:: sql
    :linenos:

+   --Oracle
-   CREATE or replace  FUNCTION no_data_func
+   CREATE OR REPLACE FUNCTION no_data_func
    RETURN VARCHAR2
    AS
    BEGIN